UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   	OR "refugee$" OR "displaced person$" OR "displaced people" OR "stateless person$" OR "stateless people" OR "returnee$"
   	OR "asylum seeker$" OR "people seeking asylum"
-        )
+	OR "cultural integration" OR "language barrier$" OR "multicultural" )
       )
 )